flatironinstitute/inferelator/development.md

 - Your own github fork of the repository.
 - A clone of your fork of the repository in your computer.

+## Process

+Run this command to follow an upstream branch:
+`git remote add upstread https://github.com/simonsfoundation/inferelator_ng.git`

+And to pull the code
+`git pull upstream`